Mean field limit for disordered diffusions with singular interactions: The nonlinear process and the existence of a continuous-limit

 Indeed,

-The first term $\delta\Gamma_{1}$ in \eqref{aux:Theta1} is easily bounded by $\N{\Gamma}_{Lip}S(\Psi)\N{\tta_{2}- \tta_{1}}$, where $S(\Psi)$ is defined by \eqref{eq:SPsi}.
-The second term $\delta\Gamma_{2}$ in \eqref{aux:Theta1} can be successively bounded by
+The first term $\delta\Gamma_{1}$ in \eqref{aux:Theta1} is easily bounded by $\| \Gamma \|_{\mathrm{Lip}}S(\Psi)\| \tta_{2}- \tta _{1} \|$, where $S(\Psi)$ is defined by \eqref{eq:SPsi}.
+The second term $\delta \Gamma _{2}$ in \eqref{aux:Theta1} can be successively bounded by

-Note that the first term in the last inequality is always bounded: it is straightforward in the $P$-nearest neighbor case and comes from Remark~\ref{rem:p} in the power-law case.
+Note that the first term in the last inequality is always bounded: it is straightforward in the $P$-nearest-neighbor case and comes from Remark~\ref{rem:p} in the power-law case.
 Indeed, $q$ has been precisely chosen so that $q\alpha<d$, so that $\Psi(x, \cdot)^{q}$ is integrable.

-Using the Lipschitz-continuity of $\Gamma$, we see that, for \emph{any} coupling $m^{\om, x}(\dd \vartheta_{1}, \dd\vartheta_{2})$ of $m_{1}^{\om, x}$ and $m_{2}^{\om, x}$
+Using the Lipschitz-continuity of $\Gamma$, we see that, for \emph{any} coupling $m^{\omega, x}(\mathrm{d}\vartheta_{1}, \mathrm {d}\vartheta_{2})$ of $m_{1}^{\omega, x}$ and $m_{2}^{\omega, x}$,

-By Definition~\ref{def:wass}, this gives $\delta\Gamma_{2}\leq C \N{\Gamma}_{Lip} \delta_{t}(m_{1}, m_{2})$, which proves \eqref{aux:GammaTheta}.
+By Definition~\ref{def:wass}, this gives $\delta\Gamma_{2}\leq C \| \Gamma \|_{\mathrm{Lip}} \delta_{t}(m_{1}, m_{2})$, which proves \eqref {aux:GammaTheta}.
 We are now in position to prove \eqref{eq:Thetacontr}.
-Let us consider $(\tta_{1}, \om, x)$ and $(\tta_2, \om, x)$ solutions to \eqref{eq:odem} for two different measures $m_{1}$ and $m_{2}$ in $\cM$ driven by the same Brownian motion, with the same initial condition.
+Let us consider $(\tta_{1}, \omega, x)$ and $(\tta_2, \omega, x)$ solutions to \eqref {eq:odem} for two different measures $m_{1}$ and $m_{2}$ in $\cM$ driven by the same Brownian motion, with the same initial condition.
 We have for all $0\leq t\leq T$,

 Using the one-sided Lipschitz condition \eqref{eq:cgrowthcond} and \eqref{aux:GammaTheta}, we obtain